 Q: May an election commissioner print the zero tapes on the voting machines before election day, or must the poll workers print the zero tapes immediately before opening the voting machines for voting?

 A: A.C.A. § 7-5-518 addresses printing of zero tapes and adjustment of counters for voting machines.
 It requires the poll workers to produce and sign one (1) printout tape from each voting machine showing that all candidate and question counters register zero (0).
 The statute requires the poll workers to immediately notify the county board if any counter does not register zero (0) for instructions on adjusting the counters to zero (0).
 It further requires the poll workers to post each signed printout tape on the wall of the polling room, to be displayed throughout election day.

 Q: What is the difference between a “voting machine county” and a “paper ballot county”?

 A: These references pertain to the county’s voting system which must consist of voting equipment selected for use by the Secretary of State and examined and approved by the State Board of Election Commissioners.

-A reference to a county as a “voting machine county” means that the county has chosen by resolution of its quorum court to conduct elections using all direct recording electronic voting machines (voting machines) with at least one (1) voting machine per poll accessible to voters with disabilities and with enough paper ballots for absentee voting, provisional voting, and machine malfunction only.
+A reference to a county as a “voting machine county” means that the county has chosen by resolution of its quorum court to conduct elections using all direct recording electronic voting machines or other voting machines that meet the requirements of A.C.A. § 7-5-504, with at least one (1) voting machine per poll accessible to voters with disabilities and with enough paper ballots for absentee voting, provisional voting, and machine malfunction only.

 A reference to a county as a “paper ballot county” means that the county has chosen by resolution of its quorum court to conduct elections using paper ballots whether counted by hand or by an electronic vote tabulating device at each poll or at a central counting location in combination with at least one (1) voting machine per poll accessible to voter with disabilities.
 [A.C.A. §§ 7-5-301, 7-5-503, 7-5-606]